Anurag-xo/Blog-web/README.md

         └── ci.yaml
 ```

+---

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeatureName`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeatureName`).
+5. Open a pull request.

+---

 ## Acknowledgments